locationtech/geomesa/docs/user/filesystem/commandline.rst

 ``compact``
 ^^^^^^^^^^^

 Compact one or more filesystem partitions.
-This will merge multiple files into a single file, which may provide better query performance.
+This will merge multiple files into fewer, larger files, which may provide better query performance.

 ======================== =========================================================